 1.5 Questions and Answers: Questions concerning this RFP will be received in writing, via email, by the point of contact, until the deadline identified in Section 1.2.
 When submitting questions, please reference RFP 22079 in the subject line.
 Questions, if any, will be answered by addendum and posted to the webpage identified in Section 1.4 above.

-- 1.6 This RFP may contain mandatory provisions identified by the use of the words "must, will and shall".
-Failure to comply with a mandatory term in the RFP will result in bid disqualification. - 1.7 Proposal Format: Vendor should provide responses in the format listed below: - 1.7.1 Two-Part Submission: Vendors should submit proposals in two distinct parts: Technical and Cost.
+1.6 This RFP may contain mandatory provisions identified by the use of the words "must, will and shall".
+Failure to comply with a mandatory term in the RFP will result in bid disqualification.

+1.7 Proposal Format: Vendor should provide responses in the format listed below:

+1.7.1 Two-Part Submission: Vendors should submit proposals in two distinct parts: Technical and Cost.
 Technical proposals should not contain any cost information relating to this project.
-Cost proposals must contain all cost information and should be sealed in a separate envelope from the technical proposal. - 1.7.2 Title Page: The Title Page includes the RFP Number, Addenda Received check boxes, the Bidder's business name, business address and telephone number, a contact name and e-mail address, and includes a signature line and date for the individual authorized to obligate the business.
-See Exhibit A. - 1.7.3 Table of Contents: Clearly identify the material by section and page number. - 1.7.4 Response Reference: Vendor's response should clearly reference how the information provided applies to the RFP request.
-Vendor should reference the section of the RFP that the information provided in the bid is referencing. - 1.8 Proposal Submission: Deliver one (1) original and four (4) copies of the proposal on or before the date required in Section 1.2.
+Cost proposals must contain all cost information and should be sealed in a separate envelope from the technical proposal.

+1.7.2 Title Page: The Title Page includes the RFP Number, Addenda Received check boxes, the Bidder's business name, business address and telephone number, a contact name and e-mail address, and includes a signature line and date for the individual authorized to obligate the business.
+See Exhibit A.

+1.7.3 Table of Contents: Clearly identify the material by section and page number.

+1.7.4 Response Reference: Vendor's response should clearly reference how the information provided applies to the RFP request.
+Vendor should reference the section of the RFP that the information provided in the bid is referencing.

+1.8 Proposal Submission: Proposals may be emailed to: bid.receipt@wvhepc.edu or delivered with one (1) original and four (4) copies of the proposal on or before the date required in Section 1.2.
 The outside of the envelope should be clearly marked with the RFP number, the bid opening date/time, and the Director of Procurement's name and address.
+Email submission requirements can be found in Exhibit E.